ICI3D/ICI3D.github.io/mmed/index.md

 - 18:00-19:00 Dinner break (*Dinner is served from 18:00 to 18:30.*)
 - 19:00-20:00 Faculty research talk, computer session, or social activity

 We will start earlier on the first day, and end early on Saturday of the first week.
 The Clinic will officially end by 5pm on Friday of the second week.
 There will be an optional field trip on Saturday of the second week for participants who wish to attend.
-The schedule for MMED 2018 will be available approximately one month before the Clinic and will be similar to the [schedule for MMED {{page.year}}](./schedule).
+The preliminary [schedule for MMED {{page.year}}](./schedule) is now available.

 Schedules from previous years: